 Where to Buy

-Ruth finds many trims, props, and fabrics materials at local craft stores, like Hobby Lobby or JoAnn Fabrics, dollar stores, or thrift stores, such as Goodwill or Savers.
-Be sure to check the clearance sections too.
+Ruth finds many trims, props, and fabrics materials at local craft stores, like Hobby Lobby or JoAnn Fabrics, dollar stores, or thrift stores like Goodwill or Savers.
+Be sure to check the clearance sections, too.

 Felt, ribbon, and buttons are abundant in most craft stores and are always great materials to make your custom trims.
 Grab a glue gun or a bottle of Elmer’s Glue and get creative.